nextflow-io/nextflow/docs/channel.md

 ### fromFilePairs

-The `fromFilePairs` method creates a channel emitting the file pairs matching a [glob] pattern provided by the user.
+The `fromFilePairs` method creates a channel emitting the file pairs matching a [glob][glob] pattern provided by the user.
 The matching files are emitted as tuples in which the first element is the grouping key of the matching pair and the second element is the list of files (sorted in lexicographical order).
 For example: